Tags: Terrestrial | EDRR

 - Gypsy moths hibernate in egg masses that are covered in tan hairs, appearing fuzzy and cloth-like.

-- Eggs are found collectively, 4 cm long, tan coloured and laid near tree trunks, bark, outdoor furniture and even sides of buildings.
+- Eggs are found collectively as an egg mass, which are 4 cm long, tan coloured and laid near tree trunks, bark, outdoor furniture and even sides of buildings.

 - Eggs are laid in August and September and hatch in the spring.

 - Host tree species include oak, birch, poplar, willow and maple species, totalling to approximately 500 different tree species.

 - Infestation sizes will fluctuate annually based on local conditions.

 - As adults they have a short lifespan; males only survive a week and females die after laying eggs.
 Adult moths also do not eat.